-How often do you need to take your non-steroid inhaler?
+How often do you need to take your non-steroidal inhaler?

 Non-steroidal inhalers need to be taken regularly every day for them to have an effect on the inflammation.
-However they need to be taken more often than steroid based preventers – up to 3 or 4 times a day on a regular basis.
+However they need to be taken more often than steroid based preventers – up to three or four times a day on a regular basis.
 If you’ve been prescribed a non-steroidal inhaler, your GP or asthma nurse will tell you how often you need to take it.

 With any asthma preventer medicine it’s very important to get into a good routine of taking it regularly as prescribed.
-Find out how you can set a good habit for taking your preventer inhaler.
+Find out how you can get into good habits taking your preventer inhaler.

 Yes.
 You’ll still need a reliever inhaler.

-Your non-steroid inhaler works on the long term inflammation in the airways so it will improve asthma symptoms.
-But it won’t be any good if you’re symptoms flare up or you have an asthma attack – that’s when you need your reliever inhaler to work quickly to open up the airways.
+Your non-steroidal inhaler works on the long term inflammation in the airways so it will improve asthma symptoms.
+But it won’t be any good if your symptoms flare up or if you have an asthma attack – that’s when you need your reliever inhaler to work quickly to open up your airways.

-Usually non-steroidal inhalers are given to someone for 4-6 weeks to see how they respond.
+Usually non-steroidal inhalers are given to someone for four to six weeks to see how they respond.
 If they’re not making any difference to asthma symptoms you’ll come off them gradually over a week.

 Most medicines have side effects but not everyone experiences them.

-Side effects for Intal include sore throat, cough, headache and bronchospasm (where the muscle within the lining of the airways contracts and narrows the airways).
+Side effects for Intal include a sore throat, cough, headache and bronchospasm (where the muscle within the lining of the airways contracts and narrows the airways).

 If you’re worried about any side effects speak to your GP or asthma nurse.
-You can also talk to one of our Helpline nurses by calling 0800 121 62 44.
+You can also talk to one of our asthma nurse specialists by calling our Helpline on 0800 121 62 44 (9am - 5pm; Mon - Fri).